Preparation before the Event

 - Remove all portable or valuable items from the stand on the evening the show closes.
 Do not leave them until the following day for collection.

 - Arrive in time for the show.
-Ensure your stand is staffed at least 15 minutes before show open time of 11am on Saturday and 10am on Sunday, but remember that the hall is open from 7am on Saturday and from 8am on Sunday.
+Ensure your stand is staffed at least 15 minutes before the show open time of 10am on Saturday and 10am on Sunday.

-- If you are a victim of theft or damage, please report this to the Information Desk or to your nearest security personnel or steward.
-The organisers, however, cannot be held responsible for the loss or damage to exhibitors’ property.
+- If you are a victim of theft or damage, please report this to venue staff.
+The organisers cannot be held responsible for the loss or damage to exhibitors’ property.

-- Please be aware of possible terrorist activities and the fact that we are right in a busy area of Brighton.
-If you notice anyone behaving suspiciously, tampering with equipment, or any unattended bags or parcels please report this to security or a member of the VegfestUK team immediately.
+- Please be aware of possible terrorist activities and the fact that we are in an area not so far from London.
+If you notice anyone behaving suspiciously, tampering with equipment, or any unattended bags or parcels please report this to security or a member of the organising team immediately.

-Smoking / vaping is not permitted by law anywhere within the venue.
+Smoking / vaping is not permitted by law anywhere within the indoor areas of the venue.